 Given 宗, 存, 子 and 先, another theme of the poem is something like evolution.

 In Heshanggong, the 其 sayings are advice.
 Sharp edges (銳) are the desire for worldly success, fame and fortune, which should be discouraged.
 Tangled knots (紛) are grudges, which should be resolved by meditating on 道's unbiased, hands-off approach (無為).
 Bright lights (光) are true believers who should learn to keep their lamp under a bushel, or at the very least not threaten people with violence.
 Finally, 同 is fellowship.
 It's about living in the real world with everyone else, not keeping yourself separate and aloof.

-I've been more or less literal with the 其 sayings except that 同 is more like equalize (as 和 is more like harmonize) and 塵 is a cloud of dust or a strong, lingering odor.
-I think the last line is more like, "Laozi's way diffuses smelly farts."
+I've been more or less literal with the 其 sayings except that 同 is more like equalize (as 和 is more like harmonize) and 塵 is a cloud of dust or maybe a strong, lingering odor.

 As if 湛 is saturated or soaked and 存 is keep safe, preserve.

 In pre-Qin and Han ctext, 象帝 appears once in Laozi and once in Guoyu, and in Guoyu, it refers specifically to ancient sage-king Shun (舜).
 In Laozi I think it refers collectively to mythic gods and heroes of the distant past.